ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 - A [notebook](https://github.com/ACCESS-NRI/access-eval-recipes/blob/main/ocean/Examine_truncation_data.ipynb) is provided to demonstrate how to read, interpret, and visualise truncation log output.

 ### Payu cloning access-om3-configs quickly
 A trivial  bash function to help one payu clone an access-om3-config.
+The idea is that one can very quickly run a new experiment and doesn't have to remember the full git urls/payu syntax.

 ```bash
 function eclone()